Which font should you use on certificate printing paper?

 People most likely want to proudly display their hard-earned certificates, so this is something that should always be considered when designing them.
 From the certificate printing paper used to the typeface and ink, each of these elements will give the certificate a certain look and feel.

 Above all it’s about finding a style that suits your organisation, and a font can help you to do just that.
-Here is a rundown of a few different font styles you could use on your certificates.
+There are a wide range of fonts used in certificates but here is a rundown of a few different font styles you could use.

 Cursive font, otherwise known as script fonts, are designed to represent handwriting.
 They are often conjoined, or ‘looped’, and are a less formal alternative that still look good on a certificate.
 They can be used by any number of organisations, although are favoured by organisations awarding non-academic awards.